 - Think to yourself: Am I really that talented an actor/actress to fool all these people?

-It’s easy to think that we’re just fooling our way up the ladder, or that we continuously are “frauding” people and just waiting to be exposed.
-But think about it – how good of an actor/actress can you truly be to fool a hiring manager, an institution, or a company?
-If you are, give yourself an Oscar.
+It’s easy to think that we’re just fooling our way up the ladder.
+That we are continuously “frauding” people and just waiting to be exposed.
+But think about it—how good of an actor do you have to be to fool a hiring manager?
+To fool an institution or company?
+If you are that good, give yourself an Oscar.

 - Have open conversations with mentors who you trust and admire.

-As we’ve established, most people have probably dealt with this problem at one point or another, so chances are, someone who you look up to has a whole lot to say about it!
+As we’ve established, most people have probably dealt with this problem at one point or another.
+Therefore, chances are, someone who you look up to has a lot to say about it!

-This is a vicious cycle for members of historically oppressed groups–the more underrepresented they feel, the less likely they are to believe in their own ability to ascend to higher leadership positions.
-Without imposter syndrome holding them back from more visible leadership positions, future members of that same group can identify with other high achieving individuals who look like them and thus benefit from a sense of belonging and empowerment.
+This is a vicious cycle for members of historically oppressed groups.
+The more underrepresented they feel, the less likely they are to believe in their own ability to succeed.
+Without imposter syndrome holding them back from more visible leadership positions, future members of that same group can identify with other high-achieving individuals who look like them.
+From there, they can benefit from a sense of belonging and empowerment.

 At one point or another, most of us are bound to run into the well-known imposter syndrome during our careers.
 Whether due to our own self-doubt, lack of representation or something else, it can be difficult to address head-on.
 Don’t be afraid to open up about it and seek help from colleagues, mentors and friends.
 Remember: You got this!